 shall be accompanied by such fees as may be prescribed.

 $1.
-The words ‘subject to a maximum of fifty crore rupees’ inserted vide CGST (Amendment) Act, 2018, however commencement date is yet to be notified.
+The words ‘subject to a maximum of fifty crore rupees’ inserted vide CGST (Amendment) Act, 2018.